PicsArt/cppbind/docs/05_detailed_info/05_command_line_interface.rst

                     Option can be used to set desirable log level from possible 5 values.

   --error-limit ERROR_LIMIT
-                    Amount of errors after which IEGEN stops the execution and reports an error.
+                    Amount of errors after which CppBind stops the execution and reports an error.
-                    Default value is -1, which means IEGEN skips all noncritical errors and only after the execution reports about all encountered errors.
+                    Default value is -1, which means CppBind skips all noncritical errors and only after the execution reports about all encountered errors.

   --out_prj_dir OUT_PRJ_DIR